DoctorJohn/django-expo-notifications/README.md

 #### Manually resending messages

-This feature is mainly meant for debugging purposes, since Celery will automatically retry sending messages in case of a failure.
+This feature is mainly meant for debugging purposes since Celery will automatically retry sending messages in case of a failure.

 ```python
 from expo_notifications.models import Message